kreatorpt/aidcoins/README.md

 What are Aidcoins?
 ----------------

-THE SOCIAL DIGITAL COINS
+THE SOCIAL DIGITAL COIN - MORE THAN A COIN, CONSCIOUSNESS!

-Aidcoins is based on Aidcoins, but inovates in the social sector, we like to help end poberty on the World!
+Aidcoins is based on Litecoin, but inovates in the social sector, we like to help end poberty on the World!

 This ideia born in Portugal em 2014, a contry in economic crisis.
 This lead to ideias that can help the World to